wescale/k8s-dev-training/day-2/liquibase-demo/README.md

 SELECT filename,description,tag FROM databasechangelog;
 ```

-Show the job spec in `job-rollback.yaml` file to apply the rollback
+Show the `schemaMigration.rollback.tag` value in the chart and how it is passed to the rollback job

-Open a new terminal and deploy the job
+Rollback the helm release
 ```
-kubectl apply -f job-rollback.yaml
+helm rollback demo-liquibase -n wsc-training-db
 ```

 Show the job logs
 ```
-kubectl logs job/db-rollback -n wsc-training-db -f
+kubectl logs job/demo-liquibase-db-rollback -n wsc-training-db
 ```

 Check that the rollback went well (on the pg client pod)